 This project is being designed by architecture firm Brooks + Scarpa.

 Venice Community Housing and Hollywood Community Housing, with Eric Owen Moss Architects, are working to obtain City approvals for 140 new homes on the City-owned parking lot between North and South Venice Blvd, and Pacific and Dell Avenues.
-This proposed development, named after Venice leaders Arthur Reese and Rick Davidson, will provide both affordable and supportive housing, live-in property management staff, an on-site social services team, open space, micro-enterprise/small scale retail, and the new and exciting Gregory Hines Community Arts Center.
+This proposed development will provide both affordable and supportive housing, live-in property management staff, an on-site social services team, open space, micro-enterprise/small scale retail, and the new and exciting Gregory Hines Art Studio.

 Click Lincoln Apartments for the PowerPoint presentation provided at the February 6, 2020 VNC Land Use and Planning Committee Meeting.